Legio: Findings

-No military headquarters of this type for this particular period had yet been excavated in the entire Eastern Empire, and the 2013 excavations uncovered defensive earthworks, a circumvolution rampart, barracks areas and artifacts including roof tiles stamped with the name of the Sixth Legion, and fragments of scale armor.
+No military headquarters of this type for this particular period had yet been excavated in the entire Eastern Roman Empire, and the 2013 excavations uncovered defensive earthworks, a circumvolution rampart, barracks areas and artifacts including roof tiles stamped with the name of the Sixth Legion, and fragments of scale armor.
 Coins were found during the excavation process.
 The coins were found to have countermarks on them showing the length of time the coins were in circulation.
 Decorative fibulae were also discovered in the Jezreel Valley.

 In 2017, a monumental gate to the camp's headquarters, a stone mark and a dedicatory inscription were discovered that may be a listing of camp commanders or celebrated heroes of the Sixth Legion.
 In the camp's latrines, more than 200 Roman coins dating to the 2nd and 3rd centuries were found.
 Cremated human remains were discovered in a cooking pot.

 A study by Anastasia Shapiro was done on the Petrographic Examination of Tiles, Bricks and Mortar from Legio.
 In Area B, ceramic tiles, tegulae roof tiles and square floor tiles, as well as bricks were uncovered.
 Eight tiles and two bricks were discovered bearing Roman legion stamps.
 Upon further analysis of these fragments, petrographic examinations indicate that all the sampled items are part of a homogeneous petrographic group.
 This matrix consists of calcareous fossiliferous clay containing some tiny, opaque stains of iron oxide and a small amount of silt, which comprises basalt-derived minerals.
 Some of the micro fossils have ferric or silica filling.
 Others being completely vitrified.
 Non-plastic material also makes up for about 2-18% of the volume of tegulae.
 This includes larger and smaller forms of basalt, quartz, chalk, fossil shells, and terra rosa.

+Amphitheater

+In 2023, researchers from USC Dornsife announced the discovery of Legio's amphitheater following clues left behind by Gottlieb Schumacher.
+The team described it as "It’s the first Roman military amphitheater ever uncovered in the Southern Levant, which encompasses Israel, Jordan and Palestine."
+Among the findings was a rare gold coin of Emperor Diocletian.